ibeatty/clickercentral/__to-do.md

 ## Design & Aesthetics
 - Figure out why Jekyll isn't using the specified (external) theme.
+- Improve spacing & aesthetics of library list.

 ## Content
 - Add metadata (esp.
-Description) to later items that don't have it.
+Description) to items 264-305.
 - Proof and copy-edit all items.